Bimodal VAE

 (2)

-Algorithm 1Loss computation (ahead cross)
+Algorithm 1Loss computation (forward pass)

-Require: Paired pattern (({x}_{1},{x}_{2})), unpaired pattern ({x{prime} }_{1}), unpaired pattern ({x{prime} }_{2})
+Input: Paired sample (({x}_{1},{x}_{2})), unpaired sample ({x{prime} }_{1}), unpaired sample ({x{prime} }_{2})

 1: (z{prime} sim qleft({x}_{1},{x}_{2}proper))